How to Trade with the DeMarker Indicator

-Unlike the Relative Strength Index — perhaps the best known oscillator — the DeM does not concern itself with closing levels.
-Instead, it focusses on intra-period highs and lows.
-The DeM oscillator looks at the high and low of the current bar on a chart and how they compare to those of the previous bar.
+Unlike the Relative Strength Index — perhaps the most well-known oscillator — the Forex DeMarker oscillator does not concern itself with closing levels.
+Instead, it focuses on intra-period highs and lows.
+The DeMarker oscillator looks at the high and low of the current bar on a chart and how they compare to those of the previous bar.
 If the current bar has more extreme levels, a value is stored.

 If the magnitude of the high and low is less extreme than in the previous bar, a value of zero is recorded.
-We use these values over a look-back period (customarily 14 bars) to give us a numerator and denominator.
-Finally, we calculate the DeMarker value by dividing the numerator by the denominator.
+These values are used over a 'look-back' period (customarily 14 bars) to give us a numerator and denominator.
+Finally, the DeMarker value is calculated by dividing the numerator by the denominator.
 Let's break the DeMarker indicator formula down into its component steps.

 DEM = SMA(DeMMAX) [SMA(DeMMAX) + SMA(DeMMIN)]